Kieeran/Pixel-Adventure/README.md

 # Credits
 Specials thanks to:
-- [Pixel Frog](https://pixelfrog-assets.itch.io/pixel-adventure-1) - for the fully complete asset pack and the original game
+- [Pixel Frog](https://pixelfrog-assets.itch.io/pixel-adventure-1) - for the fully complete asset pack and the original game And thanks to many more who have helped with suggestions and feedback!